moxystudio/next-common-files/README.md

 This plugin is meant to handle **3d** files, and tests the file types `.obj`, `.mtl`, `.fnt`, `.gltf` and `.glb`.

-It's not possible to know the size of certain 3D files since the server can't comprress these files right away.
-To do this it's necessary to use file-size-loader from https://github.com/Odrin/file-size-loader for these types of files.
+It's not possible to know the size of most of these files when you download them, which is useful to show some kind of progress bar.
+The server delivers them compressed, using gzip or brotli, meaning the response does not contain the `Content-Length` header.
+To circumvent this problem, we use [`file-size-loader`](https://github.com/Odrin/file-size-loader) instead of the traditional `file-loader`.

 An example of the returned object ```example.glb``` would be: